Loki1920/Gmail-Automation-Agent/README.md

 # AI Email Automation Agent using CrewAI 📧🤖

 This project deploys a team of autonomous AI agents built with the **CrewAI** framework to automatically read, analyze, and organize your Gmail inbox.
-The agents work together to distinguish important emails from promotional content and newsletters, moving the important ones to a designated label.
+The agents work together to distinguish non-important emails from promotional content and newsletters, moving the non-important ones to a designated label.